AnaHill/AnaHill.github.io/academic.md

 D. Sc.
 (Tech.), Tampere University of Technology, Sep 2018
 - Doctoral dissertation '_Modeling and Control of Microscale Cell Culture Environments_' available [here](https://urn.fi/URN:ISBN:978-952-15-4174-2 "trepo.tuni.fi")

-My Ph.D. work involved designing and implementing automation and control systems, mathematical modeling and data handling using MATLAB and Simulink, FEM simulations with COMSOL, and much laboratory and design work related to microsystems & microfluidics.
+My Ph.D. work involved designing and implementing control systems, mathematical modeling and data handling using MATLAB and Simulink, FEM simulations with COMSOL, and laboratory work with microfluidics chips.

 M. Sc.
 (Tech.), Tampere University of Technology, July 2010
 - Thesis '_Optically induced electric fields and their use in microfluidics and cell manipulation applications_' is available [here](https://urn.fi/URN:NBN:fi:tty-201008171286 "trepo.tuni.fi") and was presented in the 2nd European Conference on Microfluidics-Microfluidics 2010, Toulouse, December 8-10, 2010.